mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/05-view-structure.md

 - The user should be able to edit data in rows if the column is editable.
     - Columns that use [Formulas](/en/product/specs/2022-01-views/04-formulas) have different editing behavior depending on the formula.
     - Columns that are direct representations of data from an underlying table should be editable.
-- The user should be able to open up a form to edit the record underlying any cell (if there's only one record).
+- The user should be able to open up a form to edit the record of any cell with a single record as a source.

 ## Column Information
 The user should be able to see all column information for each view column.
 Please see [06.
 View Columns](/en/product/specs/2022-01-views/06-view-columns) for details.